Specials - Saint Leo The Great Catholic Church/School

 Favorite Saint: St. Paul Miki

-Mr. Hamilton is excited to continue to mold young minds at St. Leo the Great Catholic school.
-He has held a variety of positions but is especially excited that he is focused on Religion class this year.
+Mr. Hamilton is excited to continue to mold young minds at Saint Leo the Great Catholic School.
+He has held a variety of positions but is excited to be teaching 7th and 8th Grade Religion and 5th through 8th Grade STEAM classes.
 Getting to teach about the saints, the story of salvation history in the Bible, and how to live out one’s faith in today’s world is his dream come true!
+And giving kids the opportunity to exercise their imaginations, coding skills, and building ability is icing on the cake.
 While he likes to have fun in his class, he also understands that learning about the Catholic faith and striving to become a saint is serious business.

-The driving Bible verse for him is “This is eternal life, that they know thee the only true God, and Jesus Christ whom thou hast sent.” – John 17:3.
+The driving Bible verse for him is “This is eternal life, that they know thee, the only true God, and Jesus Christ whom thou hast sent.” – John 17:3.
 At the end of the day, Mr. Hamilton just wants everyone to know Jesus and to have eternal life.
-But, when he isn’t bringing students to Eucharistic Adoration, going to mass, or keeping the hallways safe, Mr. Hamilton likes to play board games, read (sci-fi and mysteries are his top genres right now), cook, and help other young adults grow in their faith and having community.
+But, when he isn’t bringing students to Eucharistic Adoration, going to Mass, or keeping the hallways safe, Mr. Hamilton likes to play board games, read (sci-fi and mysteries are his top genres right now), cook, and help other young adults grow in their faith and build community.

 Wednesdays are Eucharistic Adoration days!
-We have an abbreviated lesson on those days, and then head to the chapel to join the parish is quiet adoration before the blessed sacrament, ending with the Divine praises.
+We have an abbreviated lesson on those days, and then head to the chapel to join the parish in quiet adoration before the blessed sacrament, ending with the Divine Praises.

 Mrs. Andrea Covey

 My name is Andrea Covey.
-My husband Dave and I have been married for 21 years and we have three daughters.
-Two of them are at Lancaster Catholic and my youngest attends St Leo’s.
+My husband Dave and I have three daughters, Keelyn, Erin & Meghan.
+We are parishioners of St. James in Lititz.
 I was born and raised in Lancaster County and attended Sacred Heart School and Lancaster Catholic High School.
 I then attended Edinboro University of Pennsylvania where I earned a BS in Environmental Science-Biology with a Geology Minor.
-Following college, I worked at Lancaster Laboratories for 11 years before taking 6 years to be a stay at home Mom.
+Following college, I worked at Lancaster Laboratories for 11 years as a Pesticide Chemist before taking 6 years to be a stay at home Mom.

-As my children grew I became a Preschool Aide at their school and did that for several years before I was given the opportunity last year to help in the Cupertino Room and teach Library at St Leo’s.
-This year I am teaching Library and STEAM.
+As my children grew I became a Preschool Aide at their school and did that for several years until I was given the opportunity in the Fall of 2021 to be an Aide in the Cupertino program and teach Library at Saint Leo’s.
+Since the Fall of 2022 I teach Library and STEAM.

-In my free time I enjoy gardening and spending time in my back yard no matter the season!
-I love spending time with my family especially at the beach or while watching Notre Dame Football, the Pittsburgh Steelers or Boston Bruins!
+In my free time I enjoy gardening and exploring nature right in my own back yard.
+I enjoy time with my family at the beach and traveling to various relaxing places with our camper!
+My family loves watching Notre Dame Football, Pittsburgh Steelers and Boston Bruins!
 My favorite sports to watch though have to be my girls’ Lacrosse, Basketball and Field Hockey games!

-I am so thankful God lead me to St Leo’s and I am looking forward to another great year!
+I am so thankful God lead me to Saint Leo’s and I am looking forward to another great year!

 • I teach STEAM and Library to K-5